MidoriAppleCore/3d-newton-fractal/README.md

-from what I undestand, this is a view of the global Newton method's structure over some set of holomorphic variations of some function e.g. we are graphing holomorphic parameter varied versions of a function over a spacial-z axis
+from what I undestand, this is a view of the global Newton method's structure over some set of holomorphic variations of some function e.g. we are graphing holomorphic parameter varied versions of a function over a spacial-z axis as they are effected by newton's method